 What’s the verdict?

 Both of these thermostats offer a wealth of features and cost the same amount.
 However, for most users, the Ecobee4 is the better choice of the two.
 This is mostly due to the built-in Alexa capability, as well as the occupant-detecting feature of its room sensors.
-You can check out our full review of the Ecobee4 here.
+For more details, check out our full review of the Ecobee4.

 Regardless of the opinion expressed here, it’s always best to carefully weigh the pros and cons of any smart home device.
 Doing so increases the likelihood of a satisfying purchase — and a home with a comfortable temperature.

 - Amazon slices prices on Nest and Ecobee smart thermostats for Alexa, Google Home

 - Amazon slashes prices on Nest and Ecobee smart thermostats for Memorial Day